How to Identify a Single-Family with ADU vs. Two-Family Property

 Types of ADUs

-Depending on its location relative to the primary dwelling unit, an ADU can be classified as an interior, attached, or detached ADU.
+By definition, ADUs aren’t a type of structural style but rather are a type of housing unit.
+Thus they can vary significantly in what they look like.
+While the ADU meaning doesn’t change depending on its location relative to the primary dwelling unit, it can be classified as an interior, attached, or detached ADU.

-Many interior ADUs are created through a conversion of the attached garage, basement, or attic space into a separate living unit.
+• Many interior ADUs are created by converting a basement or attic space into a separate living unit.

 What is a two-family property?